sgoggins/Open-Science/Coding-Handbook.md

 | b.
 Funding for Salaried Position | The project is requesting money for paid contributors. |
 | c.
 Request for Travel Funding | The project is requesting funds for travel. |

 ### Code Category Name  **6.
 Diversity and Inclusion**: The Proposal mentions diversity and inclusion issues.
 This is being capture for future coding work.
 D&I has a seperate code book

+**end**